gmavrom33/gmavrom.github.io/index.md

 title: Home
 ---

-Hi, I am Georgios, but people usually call me George. :bowtie:
+Hi, I am Georgios, but people usually call me George.

 Currently, I am a PhD student in the [Chair of Building Physics][] at [ETH Zurich][] involved in Urban Energy Systems research.